-Note: Examples of CGRP inhibitors that are indicated for migraine headache prevention include Aimovig (erenumab-aooe subcutaneous injection), Ajovy (fremanezumab-vfrm subcutaneous injection), Emgality (galcanezumab-gnlm subcutaneous injection), Vyepti (eptinezumab-jjmr intravenous infusion), Nurtec ODT (rimegepant sulfate orally disintegrating tablets), and Qulipta (atogepant tablets).
-Aimovig, Ajovy, Emgality, and Vyepti are injectable CGRP inhibitors for migraine prevention and have not been studied for use in combination with another agent in the same class.6-9 Qulipta is an oral CGRP inhibitor for the preventive treatment of migraine in adults.10 The clinical trial of Nurtec ODT for the preventive treatment of episodic migraine did not allow the use of a concomitant medication that acts on the CGRP pathway.1
+Note: CGRP inhibitors that are indicated for migraine headache prevention include Aimovig (erenumab-aooe subcutaneous injection), Ajovy (fremanezumab-vfrm subcutaneous injection), Emgality (galcanezumab-gnlm subcutaneous injection), Vyepti (eptinezumab-jjmr intravenous infusion), Nurtec ODT (rimegepant sulfate orally disintegrating tablets), and Qulipta (atogepant tablets).
+Aimovig, Ajovy, Emgality, and Vyepti are injectable CGRP inhibitors for migraine prevention and have not been studied for use in combination with another agent in the same class.
+6-9 Nurtec ODT is an oral CGRP inhibitor indicated for the acute treatment of migraine and for preventive treatment of episodic migraine.
+Clinical trials of Nurtec ODT for the prevention of episodic migraine did not permit the use of a concomitant medication that acts on the CGRP pathway.